rbadillap/kotal-documentation/docs/ethereum/reference/node.md

 ## ws

-`ws` enables web socket server.
+`ws` enables the web socket server.

 ## wsHost

-`wsHost` is web socket server host address.
+`wsHost` is the web socket server host address.

-Default value `0.0.0.0` is used if web socket server is enabled with `ws: true`.
+The default value `0.0.0.0` is used if the web socket server is enabled with `ws: true`.

 ## wsPort

-`wsPort` is web socket server listening port.
+`wsPort` is the web socket server listening port.

-Default value `8546` is used if web socket server is enabled with `ws: true`.
+The default value `8546` is used if the web socket server is enabled with `ws: true`.

 ## wsAPI

-`wsAPI` is list of rpc services to enable.
+`wsAPI` is a list of rpc services to enable.

-Default value `["web3", "eth", "net]` will be used if web socket server is enabeld with `ws: true`.
+the default value `["web3", "eth", "net]` will be used if the web socket server is enabeld with `ws: true`.